 - Perform ground monitoring visits, including meeting with landowners and walking properties, to ensure compliance with easement terms and restrictions.

 - Meet annual monitoring obligations by reviewing and analyzing aerial imagery of conservation easements and deed restricted properties.

 - Communicate with grantee land trusts and communities where the Forest Society holds an executory interest behind them or vice versa.

-- Work with Reservation Stewardship staff to ensure proper monitoring of our own Fee Reservations as needed.
+- Work with Reservations staff to ensure proper monitoring of our own Fee Reservations as needed.

-- Communicate with landowners, foresters, and land managers to provide guidance on management activities.
+- Communicate with landowners, foresters, and land managers with respect to management activities.

 - Initiate and respond in a timely manner to landowner inquiries, including requests for reserved rights, withdrawals, subdivisions, and interpretation of deeds.